oer4sdi/Geospatial-Web-Services/StoryBoard.md

 **A) Software components used in this Module:**

+**Module 1:**

+* Keine besondere Software notwendig

+**Module 2:**

 * **QGIS** is a free and open-source cross-platform desktop geographic information system (GIS) application that supports viewing, editing, printing, and analysis of geospatial data.
 QGIS functions as geographic information system (GIS) software, allowing users to analyze and edit spatial information, in addition to composing and exporting graphical maps.
 QGIS supports raster, vector and mesh layers.
 Vector data is stored as either point, line, or polygon features.
 Multiple formats of raster images are supported, and the software can georeference images.QGIS supports shapefiles, personal geodatabases, dxf, MapInfo, PostGIS, and other industry-standard formats.
 Web services, including Web Map Service and Web Feature Service, are also supported to allow use of data from external sources.
 QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, and MapServer.
 Plugins written in Python or C++ extend QGIS's capabilities.
+Plugins can geocode using the Google Geocoding API, perform geoprocessing functions similar to those of the standard tools found in ArcGIS, and interface with PostgreSQL/PostGIS, SpatiaLite and MySQL databases.

+**Module 3:**

-Plugins can geocode using the Google Geocoding API, perform geoprocessing functions similar to those of the standard tools found in ArcGIS, and interface with PostgreSQL/PostGIS, SpatiaLite and MySQL databases. (**Module 2**)
+* **QGIS** is a free and open-source cross-platform desktop geographic information system (GIS) application that supports viewing, editing, printing, and analysis of geospatial data.
+QGIS functions as geographic information system (GIS) software, allowing users to analyze and edit spatial information, in addition to composing and exporting graphical maps.
+QGIS supports raster, vector and mesh layers.
+Vector data is stored as either point, line, or polygon features.
+Multiple formats of raster images are supported, and the software can georeference images.QGIS supports shapefiles, personal geodatabases, dxf, MapInfo, PostGIS, and other industry-standard formats.
+Web services, including Web Map Service and Web Feature Service, are also supported to allow use of data from external sources.
+QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, and MapServer.
+Plugins written in Python or C++ extend QGIS's capabilities.
+Plugins can geocode using the Google Geocoding API, perform geoprocessing functions similar to those of the standard tools found in ArcGIS, and interface with PostgreSQL/PostGIS, SpatiaLite and MySQL databases.
 * **GeoServer** is an open-source server written in Java that allows users to share, process and edit geospatial data.
 Designed for interoperability, it publishes data from any major spatial data source using open standards.
 GeoServer has evolved to become an easy method of connecting existing information to virtual globes such as Google Earth and NASA World Wind as well as to web-based maps such as OpenLayers, Leaflet, Google Maps and Bing Maps.
-GeoServer functions as the reference implementation of the Open Geospatial Consortium Web Feature Service standard, and also implements the Web Map Service, Web Coverage Service and Web Processing Service specifications. (**Module 3**)
+GeoServer functions as the reference implementation of the Open Geospatial Consortium Web Feature Service standard, and also implements the Web Map Service, Web Coverage Service and Web Processing Service specifications.
-* **Docker** allows us to package all needed software components as Docker Images and execute those images as Docker Containers in the Docker Environment, e.g. on Linux, Windows or Mac.
-With the docker-compose tool we can define multiple docker images and configure how they communicate with each other. (**Module 3**)

 **B) Guide for the Software installation and regestration**

 You can install **QGIS** via the official website https://qgis.org/de/site/forusers/download.html and follow the guidance which is provided.
 Please note that QGIS provides not only the latest version, but also a stable version, which is preferable.
-A Registration is not necessary. (**Module 2**)
+A Registration is not necessary.

 To install **Geoserver** you also have to go to the official website https://geoserver.org/ and follow the provided guidance.
 Again you can choose between the latest and a stable Version.
-We recommend the stable Version. (**Module 3**)
+We recommend the stable Version.

+**Docker** allows us to package all needed software components as Docker Images and execute those images as Docker Containers in the Docker Environment, e.g. on Linux, Windows or Mac.
+With the docker-compose tool we can define multiple docker images and configure how they communicate with each other. (**Notwendig?**)
+To Install
-To Install **Docker** please go to the official web site [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and follow the guidance which is provided there to install docker on your local computer (Linux, Windows or Mac).
-It is recommended to have at least 8GB RAM to support smooth functioning of Docker. (**Module 3**)
+**Docker** please go to the official web site [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and follow the guidance which is provided there to install docker on your local computer (Linux, Windows or Mac).
+It is recommended to have at least 8GB RAM to support smooth functioning of Docker. (**Notwendig?**)

 ### 3.1 Identify Web Services needed for the use Case (Module 1)